I travelled by train to Ipswich recently for the launch of the Pulse Festival 2006.

 On the plus side, they'd stretched my face vertically, which made me look rather svelte.

-for "Promise of a New Day" by Paula Abdul which employed anamorphic lens compression to stretch images of her vertically on the screen, thereby making her appear taller and thinner.)
+(a method used in the video for "Promise of a New Day" by Paula Abdul which employed anamorphic lens compression to stretch images of her vertically on the screen, thereby making her appear taller and thinner.)

 Let me assure you that such jiggery-pokery is not part of my technical rider.
 In fact I often supply venues with pictures of me looking quite ugly, so that when people come to the show they're impressed by how fit I look in comparison.